PARKLAND BASKETBALL CLUB RULES:

 8.6 MAXIMUM PLAYING TIME:

-B. Teams with 6 or Less Players vs. Teams with 7 or More Players.
-If a Team has 6 or less Players at the start of a game, an opposing Team with 7 or more Players may select up to two Players from the Team with 6 or less Players who each must sit 1 full quarter.
-It is responsibility of the coach with 6 players to inform the opposing coach that they have only 6 players in attendance.
-If the coach with 6 players fails to inform the opposing coach, then at any time prior to the start of the 4th quarter the coach with 7 or more players can designate 2 players on the opposing team that must sit one full quarter each.
-As a default, the team with 6 players shall sit their 2 highest scoring players.
-However, if the opposing coach would like different players to sit a full quarter each, the opposing coach can inform the coach of the team with 6 players which 2 players must sit a full quarter.
+Teams with 6 or Less Players vs. Teams with 7 or More Players.
+If a team has 6 or fewer players at the start of the game, the opposing team with 7 or more players may select up to two players from the team with 6 players to sit one full quarter each.
+The coach of the team with 6 players is responsible for informing the opposing coach of their team’s player count.
+If the coach with 6 players fails to provide this information, the opposing coach may designate two players from the team with 6 players to sit one full quarter each, at any time before the start of the 4th quarter.
+By default, the team with 6 players must sit their two highest drafted players.
+However, the opposing coach may request that different players be selected to sit, and the coach of the team with 6 players must comply with this request.

-8.8 1st QUARTER SUBSTITUTIONS.
-If requested by the Head Coach, a referee will call an “Official Time-out” at the first stoppage of play (including made baskets) at or after the 4-minute mark of the 1st quarter, so that Teams having 7 or more Players may make one substitution.
-Teams with 7 players may substitute only 1 player.
-Teams with 8 players may substitute 2 players.
-The Players entering and leaving the game will not receive credit for playing an entire quarter and therefore must both play the entire 2nd quarter.
-This rule is intended to encourage and enable coaches to divide playing time as equally as possible.
-Teams with 6 players playing against a team with 6 players can make 1 substitution in the first quarter if desired.
+The players entering and leaving the game during this time will not receive credit for playing an entire quarter, and both must play the entire 2nd quarter.
+This rule is designed to help coaches divide playing time as equally as possible.
+Teams with 6 players playing against another team with 6 players may make 1 substitution in the first quarter if desired.

 8.9 4th QUARTER SUBSTITUTIONS.
-Player substitutions can be made at any time in the 4th quarter as long as the Players entering and leaving the game have both played 2 full quarters.
-Because every Player must play at least one full quarter in each half, there can be no substitutions in the second and third quarters.
-EXCEPT FOR INJURY SUBSTITUTIONS, NO PLAYER SUBSTITUTIONS ARE ALLOWED IN EITHER THE 2ND QUARTER OR THE 3RD QUARTER OF ANY GAME.
+Player substitutions can be made at any time during the 4th quarter, as long as both the players entering and leaving the game have each played 2 full quarters.
+Since every player must play at least one full quarter in each half, no substitutions are allowed in the 2nd or 3rd quarters, except for injury substitutions.

 8.12 START OF GAME & OVERTIME POSSESSION.
 A tip-off will determine possession at the start of the game (and any overtime period).